 However, even with recent increases, yields are still not particularly high in a historic context, and analysts generally do not expect a return to high rates over the longer term, given the maturation of the economy and the continuation of at least some elements of expansionary government monetary policy.

 Building and Applying a Yield Curve

-After filtering the A-grade bond universe for grading, optionality and other factors, the portfolio consists of roughly 2,700 bonds.
+After filtering the A-grade bond universe for grading, optionality and other factors, the portfolio consists of over 2,800 bonds.
 These are arrayed across maturity groups; a curve is then fit to that array, with a goal of reflecting the mean/median yield for each maturity group.
 Note that two technical adjustments are made in the course of fitting the curve: